 The world can call me what they want, but I am proud to be “that mom”.
 To many I may be “here she goes again mom”, but to you I will always just be mom.
 Your biggest advocate.
 Your fearless fighter who does fear the fight.
 I am your voice to ensure you are getting what it is that you need, what is written in policy to protect your rights and not what people provide you to check a legal box.
 Knowledge is power and advocacy results in powerful change.

 Before becoming quick to assume us parents are unable to follow through with programs, behavior interventions, and recommendations, think about what it is you are asking us to do.
 Is it reasonable?
 What are the expectations?
 Is it manageable?
 How punitive is it for the family?
-Sometimes suggestions are made because as a consultant we know the intervention to fix the behavior, but putting high and unrealistic expectations on a parent during their 24/7 parenting job is just setting the parent up for failure.
+Sometimes suggestions are made because as a consultant we know the intervention that can change behavior, but putting high and unrealistic expectations on a parent during their 24/7 parenting job is just setting the parent up for failure.
 I will never forget when I first started services I had someone ask if we could withhold my son’s Ipad because it held such value as a reinforcer.
-Yes, I understand the reasoning behind this request and using this reinforcer to create behavior change, but I had to say no. I had to explain that the high value of that same Ipad was what I was using in order to get my son to do ANYTHING for me.
-My son had a schedule and his day was filled with “first do this, then get this”.
-If I wanted my son to eat breakfast, try new foods, complete non-preferred tasks and requests, that Ipad was the only way I was able to motivate him as a parent to do those things.
-Create realistic expectations for parents because we have a lot more in our life then the job of a behavior interventionist.
+Yes, I understand the reasoning behind this request and using this reinforcer to create behavior change, but no. I had to explain that the high value of that same Ipad was what I was using in order to get my son to do anything for me.
+If I wanted my son to eat breakfast, try new foods, complete non-preferred tasks and requests, that Ipad was the only way I was able to reinforce him as a parent to do those things.
+Create realistic expectations for parents because we have a lot more in our life then the job of a behavior analyst.
 We wear many hats and hold a lot of barriers preventing us from being successful.
 This pressure will only create guilt, frustration, and a feeling of failure.
 We are only human.

-When I was 22 years old I was hired as a paraprofessional and was introduced to special education, applied behavior analysis (ABA), and a board certified behavior analyst (BCBA).
+When I was 22 years old I was hired as a behavior tech and was introduced to special education, applied behavior analysis (ABA), and a board certified behavior analyst (BCBA).
 I worked at an incredibly unique school where the special education teachers were also BCBA’s and the student’s in my classroom were diagnosed with severe autism.
 This picture of autism is something I had never seen.
-It was a non profit school working to create evidence based treatment for a very impacted group of students.
-Many of the students engaged in severe self-injurious behaviors, aggressive behaviors, and behaviors that even with the best behavior plans and implementation strategies required creative thinking, stringent and more restricted interventions, and expertise.
+Many of the students engaged in severe self-injurious behaviors, aggressive behaviors, and behaviors that even with the best behavior intervention plans and implementation strategies required creative thinking, stringent and more restricted interventions, and expertise.
 I remember so many of my students lived in group homes and my initial thoughts were judgements as I could not fathom how a parent could put their child in that setting.
-On my first day of training I sat there with my eyes wide open as edible food reinforcers were given at a high rate and I could not understand why cookies and candy were used to teach the students.
-I had take-aways from this job and life lessons I try to disseminate to others as an effort to teach people who have different opinions, judgements, and preconceived notions that life is not a one size fits all and behaviors need to be viewed within a context and interventions need to be relative to one’s personal experience to increase their quality of life.
+On my first day of training I sat there with my eyes wide open as edible food reinforcers were given at a high rate and I could not understand why cookies and candy were used to teach students.
+I had take-aways from this job and incredible life lessons I now try to disseminate to others as an effort to teach people who have different opinions, judgements, and preconceived notions.
+Life is not a one size fits all and behaviors need to be viewed within a context and interventions need to be relative to one’s personal experience to increase their quality of life.
 Those students who lived in group homes were not there because they were not loved or because they were given up on.
 Many of those parents had to make the most difficult decision of their life in regards to someone they loved more than anyone.
 These parents had to decide what was safest for their family.
-Imagine having a child who could unintentionally cause critical harm to a sibling, or at 17 years old who engages in self injurious behaviors that without restraint they can cause severe harm to themself and/or others, and that same child is too big to restrain as a single mother.
+Imagine having a child who could unintentionally cause critical harm to a sibling, or at 17 years old engages in self injurious behaviors that without restraint they can cause severe harm to them self and/or others, and that same child is too big to restrain as a single mother.
 These were involved family members and advocates that were confronted with the most painful decision of their life and that was to prioritize safety over their own personal pain.
-Additionally, I overtly understood the importance of reinforcement and the wealth behind powerful, creative, and individualized reinforcement that is strong enough to increase the future frequency of desired behaviors, reduce unwanted behaviors, and teach socially significant behaviors that create a quality of life for both the child and stakeholders.
+Additionally, I overtly understood the importance of reinforcement and the wealth behind powerful, creative, and individualized reinforcement that is strong enough to make effective behavior change, reduce unwanted behaviors, and teach socially significant behaviors that create a quality of life for both the child and stakeholders.
 If your child was engaging in severe self injurious behaviors it is imperative to put preconceived notions and opinions aside and do a risk/benefit assessment.
-If candy, cookies, or an Ipad is the reinforcer that evokes the desired behavior and decrease eloping into the street, biting skin off of an arm, or even potty training to decrease the scenario of another adult at school changing your child’s diaper, and if the child is capable of learning how to do it themself by pairing desirable behaviors with a reinforcer then that risk/benefit assessment will conclude that the candy or increased time on an Ipad is necessary for that child.
+If candy, cookies, or an Ipad is the reinforcer that evokes the desired behavior and decreases eloping into a street, biting skin off of an arm, or even potty training to decrease the scenario of another adult at school changing your child’s diaper, and if the child is capable of learning how to do it themself by pairing desirable behaviors with a reinforcer then that risk/benefit assessment will conclude that the candy or increased time on an Ipad is necessary for that child.

-“So what came first, your career in special education, applied behavior analysis, and advocacy–or your two boys with autism?”
-This question is one that is asked by most who are introduced to me and my role of wearing multiple hats.
+“So what came first, your career or your two boys with autism?”
 Most assume my kids inspired me to pursue my career in behavior and education when in reality the true irony lies many years before that.
 It started with my older sister.
 I grew up as a middle child of three girls, but played the role of the oldest.
 My older sister has an intellectual disability and a diagnosis of autism.
-There is something about being a sibling to someone with special needs, but we become inspired.
+There is something special about being a sibling to someone with special needs.
+We become inspired.
 We are conditioned to take on an advocacy role, we become childhood professionals of compassion, sensitivity, and maturity.
 It’s hard to explain the experience of being a sibling to one who requires more attention and needs, but I can bring comfort to many parents who have fears by speaking my truth.
 I do not hold resentment.
 I cannot speak for all, but I personally do not feel anger, resentment, pain, etc. Parents, if you are feeling this way…take a deep breath because your family unit will learn a special skill set that cannot be taught, but only learned through this experience.

 For years I struggled with the complexity of the why’s and the “why me’s” and today it is clear to me.
 I am surrounded with clarity that has changed my perspective on my why.
 The irony between my past and present just proves to me that maybe some of us are born with different challenges, and these personal challenges become strengths which then create a confidence to give back to others.
 A confidence to do more and to provide others with personal experience, wisdom, empathy, and knowledge.
 We can reach goals and bridge gaps just by creating a better understanding.